SUE JACKSON - PRINCIPAL

 Here is a flavour of my diverse educational & professional achievements:

-- Collaboration with Reciprocal Minds on the research and methodology for a Salutogenic Coaching Approach and delivering linked accredited coaching training for Organisations, Leaders and Healthcare Professionals
+- Collaboration with Reciprocal Minds on the research and methodology for Personal Leadership, Salutogenic (health promotion) coaching and delivering linked accredited coaching training for organisations, healthcare professionals and individuals who aspire to be coaches.